Sympathetic blocks are treatments available to patients who are suffering from CRPS or chronic pelvic or abdominal pain.

 How Sympathetic Blocks Work

-A sympathetic nerve block injection involves injecting a local numbing anesthetic (Lidocaine, Bupivacaine) and a corticosteroid into space where the sympathetic nerve roots are located.
+A sympathetic nerve block injection involves injecting a local numbing anesthetic (Lidocaine, Bupivacaine) and a corticosteroid into a space where the sympathetic nerve roots are located.
 The location of your pain usually determines where you’ll receive the nerve block.
-Your sympathetic nerves come together outside your spine area in thick networks of nerves called the sympathetic chain.
+The sympathetic nerves come together outside the spine in a networks of nerves called the sympathetic chain.
 If you’re experiencing pain in the upper part of your body, you may get pain relief from blocking the stellate ganglion or sympathetic chain in your neck area.
 If you have pain in the lower part of your body, a ganglion near the lower spine may be targeted with a lumbar sympathetic block.

 A local skin anesthetic is injected to numb the skin.
 A needle will be inserted near the ganglion or sympathetic chain under X-ray guidance (fluoroscopy).
 Once proper positioning is confirmed, local anesthetic and steroid is injected around the sympathetic chain.
 This procedure takes less than 15 minutes.
-You will be offered intravenous sedation to make the procedure as comfortable as possible for you.
+You will be offered intravenous sedation to make the procedure more comfortable.
+It is generally not painful and very well tolerated.